Operation Active Fence

-Operation Active Fence is an active and ongoing NATO operation to protect the Turkish southern border region with Syria as part of the ongoing Syrian Civil War.
+Operation Active Fence is an ongoing NATO operation to protect the Turkish southern border region with Syria as part of the ongoing Syrian Civil War.

-Background and Initial Operation
+Background and initial operation

 The Arab Spring was a wave of uprisings and protests in North Africa and the Middle East.
 The first disturbances were in December 2010 in Tunisia.
 However, in March 2011, when the Arab Spring reached Syria, the Syrian Civil war broke out.
 By December of 2011 this led to some of the first hostilities between Syrian government and rebel forces along the Turkish border, and the start of a series of long, protracted border clashes with Syria since then.

 By June 2012 this escalated to some of the first Turkish casualties of the conflict when one of its airplanes was shot down, and the Turkish government, as a member of NATO, invoked Article 4.
 This escalated further, and by October of the same year Syrian forces began shelling Turkish cities.
 Turkish officials considered activating Article 5 over these attacks, but instead attempted to de-escalate the situation, instead calling for another Article 4 convention, and asked the alliance for help to protect its airspace from possible missile attacks from Syria (which quickly evolved into protection from possible chemical attacks as well), to avoid a possible wider war.
 This mission request and scope followed previous precedence with Operation Display Deterrence, and was accepted.
 Patriot missile batteries were deployed from NATO allies to Turkey.

-Russian Entry into Syria and Suruç bombing
+Russian entry into Syria and Suruç bombing

 In the beginning of 2015, Dutch and German forces were planning to leave the region and be replaced by Italian and Spanish forces as it looked like the operation would wind down.
 However, despite earlier assurances by Russian Foreign Minister Sergey Lavrov, by the end of 2015, Russia began backing Syrian forces; and together with the occurrence of the 2015 Suruç bombing, which it attributed to ISIS as part of the wider Turkish-ISIS conflict, Turkey re-invoked Article 4.
 In response, an emergency meeting was called, and NATO extended the operation.